v2rayA/v2raya.github.io/content/en/docs/prologue/installation/macos.md

 brew install v2raya/v2raya/v2raya
 ```

-The Tap provides the `v2ray5` package, and set it as a dependent package of v2rayA, so that v2rayA will run correctly.
+`v2ray5` will be installed as a dependent package of v2rayA, so that v2rayA will run correctly.

 ### Start up